niilahti/ReCycler/README.md

 # Recycler
 ## Overview:
-Recycler is an open-source software project aimed at creating a more modern and user-centric recycling service, building upon the foundation of the existing kierrätys.info.
-The service leverages the kierrätys.info API (www.kierratys.info) to obtain basic information about recycling points.
+Recycler is an open-source software project aimed at creating a more modern and user-centric recycling service, building upon the foundation of the existing [kierrätys.info](https://kierratys.info/).
+The service leverages the kierrätys.info API (https://api.kierratys.info/) to obtain basic information about recycling points.
 Additionally, the service utilizes Mapbox's mapping and location-based services.
 ## Features:
 ### User-Friendly Interface for Smart Recycling Guidance::
 Recycler offers an intuitive interface with a map view to visualize the locations of suitable/recommended recycling points, their directions, accessibility, and other relevant details.
 The service is also possible to use without a map through a menu-based solution.
 For example, a user can inquire about the proper disposal method for items like car batteries, canned goods, or overripe bananas.